Register your company in Hong Kong with our Special Anniversary discount!

 What Documents Are Not Acceptable as Proof of Address in Singapore?

-Most organizations are typically reluctant to accept the following as proof of address, especially when submitted alone without any supporting documents:
+Typically, most organizations are reluctant to accept the following as proof of address, especially if they are furnished alone without any supporting document:

-• ID card issued by any organization without supporting documents
+• Any identity card issued by any organization without any supporting document

 • A commercial address